Classical Five-Element Acupuncture and Niasziih Healing in Canton, Connecticut

 In 1998, I began my lifelong journey into Niasziih of both learning and of experience through practice when I started taking classes at the Tracker School taught by Tom Brown Jr., one of Stalking Wolf's students who has passed along these teachings and this philosophy.

+I must reiterate that this is a lifelong journey that requires much learning and practice.
+I hope to truly to be and become the healer that Tom Brown describes in the quote below.
 Because of the expansiveness of this modality, words are very hard to describe what actually goes on in this healing philosophy, but I will attempt to give you a translation and description of how I personally understand it be.

 "First of all, the healer must be one with the Earth.
 He has had to find the time to understand himself through the eyes of nature, learning who he is and where he fits in.
 He has had to break down the barriers that keep him separated from the natural world so that there is no inner or outer dimension.
 His prime source of understanding and knowledge must come to him from the Earth, and he must realize that he is nothing more than a hollow vessel that the Earth uses to heal.
 He listens with his heart not with his head, and he truly cares for people.
 He loves his enemies, for he believes that no matter what you send out, so too will you get in return.
 His care toward the land and his brothers and sisters is a powerful driving force.
 He is not only a healer of people but a healer of animals, plants, and Earth.
 His power can be felt in the love he has for his patient and the faith he has in the Creator."